BenCaiello/PalmettoBUG/docs/source/UsingPixelClassifier.rst

 up by the rest of PalmettoBUG for the purposes of region measurements, etc.

+**Miscellaneous: Conversion to PNGs files**

+Near the directory display on the lower left, there is a button that will allow you to convert classifier maps or classy masks into .png files (using matplotlib).
+This is just a separate way of visualizing the maps/masks and using Napari may be preferrable in most cases.

 .. |image1| image:: media/UsePxClass/UsePx1.png
    :width: 6.5in
    :height: 4.26458in